 - Rosario + Vampire has just about every big bad of the week explain their own powers.
-This also applies to most of the protagonists.
+This also applies to most of the Main Characters.

-- During the Finals in Mobile Fighter G Gundam, each member of the Shuffle Alliance demonstrates his newly-developed Finishing Move to The Hero Domon before their official match, which lets him figure out how to counter them, including his developing three new attacksnote expressly intended to counter those moves.
-In this case, the Alliance is the Five-Man Band and Fire-Forged Friends (and Domon's their leader), so to them giving him a fair chance is the right thing to do even if it means they lose.
+- During the Finals in Mobile Fighter G Gundam, George de Sand and Chibodee Crockett demonstrate their new Finishing Moves to Domon before their official match, which lets him figure out how to counter them, including his developing three new attacksnote expressly intended to counter those moves.
+In this case, the Alliance is a team of Fire-Forged Friends (and Domon's their leader), so to them giving him a fair chance is the right thing to do even if it means they lose.
 It also helps that being defeated by Domon doesn't eliminate them from the tournament.
-The exception is Sai Saici (also the only member of the band who fought Domon to a draw instead of losing to him in the Preliminaries), who keeps his ultimate technique a secret until their match, and Argo, who didn't go out of his way to show Domon (Domon instead saw him using it in a different match before their own).
+The exceptions are Sai Saici (also the only member of the band who fought Domon to a draw instead of losing to him in the Preliminaries), who keeps his ultimate technique a secret until their match, and Argo, who didn't go out of his way to show Domon (Domon instead saw him using it in a different match before their own).

 - Kenshiro of Fist of the North Star is quite prone to this, though unlike his successors, he'll usually wait until after he's hit them with whatever technique he's used to explain to them what the technique will do to them, as they are already dead at this point.